nickswalker/nickwalker.us/collections/_posts/2024-05-31-cascade-lane.md

 Tell a friend.
 Tell ASUW.
 Write a letter to The Daily.
 Cascade Lane.

-{% include article_image.html img="/assets/images/posts/cascade-lane-02739-05-ph328.webp" caption="\"The Cascades and Geyser Basin appeal to all classes and ages.\" Courtesy of the National Park Service, Frederick Law Olmsted National Historic Site (02739-05-ph328)." %}
+{% include article_image.html img="/assets/images/posts/cascade-lane-02739-05-ph328.webp" caption="\"The Cascades and Geyser Basin appeal to all classes and ages.\" Courtesy of the National Park Service, Frederick Law Olmsted National Historic Site (02739-05-ph328)." alt="Black-and-white photograph from the Alaska-Yukon-Pacific Exposition showing a large crowd in Edwardian attire gathered around a central fountain, flanked by ornate buildings with flags and surrounded by tall trees" %}